+[Regulation 258 amended in Gazette 22 Jun 2010 p.
+2739.]

 259. Requiring evidence of insurance etc.

 (1) The Chief Officer may, by written notice, require the owner of a road vehicle used to transport a placard load, or a prime contractor responsible for the condition of the road vehicle, to produce —